cloudvista/vaa/readme.md

     <img src="https://github.com/cloudvista/vaa/blob/main/img/vista-to-vaec.svg" width="700">
 </p>

-By leveraging VistA's new AWS cloud-based traffic streaming capability, for example, VHA has the first-ever opportunity to comprehensively analyze the clinical workflows of all staff at VA medical centers.
+By leveraging VistA's new AWS cloud-based traffic streaming capability, VHA has the first-ever opportunity to comprehensively analyze the actual workflows of all clinical staff at VA medical centers.
 Such analysis would drive improved standards of practice by health care providers.
 These improvements would be prompted by the actual practice of care and not speculation about how care is being provided.

 ### Overview of Analysis
 The Vista Application Analytics team will capture and analyze all end-user traffic between all VistA clients (VistA Applications) and three representative VistA servers.
 This analysis will provide precise reports detailing different aspect of VA care.
 Analysis will include the types and volumes of structured and unstructured information read and written by clearly identified types of healthcare providers and the range of time spent on different tasks.
 On completion, VHA will possess a set of concrete, actionable recommendations;  demonstrations for improving  veteran care workflows and efficiency; and a comprehensie guide to perform such analyses in the future.